 Where: Commencing in the classroom, to learn how to get the best from your camera, then out and about at your venue, taking a variety of photographs.
 Finally back to the classroom to discuss your images with plenty of time for your questions.

 Group Size: Small, friendly classes with a maximum 10 students per tutor.

-Previous Experience: This workshop is for complete beginners or if you aren't confident shooting in Aperture Priority to take control of your photographs.
+Previous Experience: These photography lessons are for complete beginners or if you'd like to learn to shoot in Aperture Priority to take control of your photographs.